 1 medium onion, chopped

 3-4 tablespoons red miso dissolved in 3-4 tablespoons water

 In large pot, combine all ingredients, except miso, lemon juice, and nutritional yeast.
 Bring to boil over medium-high heat, reduce heat, cover, and simmer 30 minutes.
 Stir occasionally.

-Just before serving, stir in miso, lemon juice, lemon oil and yeast.
+Just before serving, stir in miso, lemon juice, and yeast.
 Refrigerate leftovers and use within 5-7 days, or freeze for longer period.

 Yield: 4-6 servings

 Perfect on GSG Beet Cake, both that recipe and this frosting recipe in Chapter 11!

 1 cup unsweetened non-alkalized cocoa or raw powdered chocolate

 2 cups coconut sugar, blended in dry blender container until “powdered”

 Cream together by hand until smooth.
 I’d double it for a 9×13 pan, but then, I like a little cake with my frosting.
 Leftover frosting will last in airtight container for a couple of weeks or more in the fridge.